What Can We Do About Gentrification? Leslie Kern

 Leslie Kern’s Gentrification is Inevitable and Other Lies is published by Verso.
 Buy a copy online or from our partner Waterstones at the event.

 Leslie Kern is an associate professor of geography and environment and director of women’s and gender studies at Mount Allison University.
-She is the author of Feminist City: Making Space in a an-Made World.
+She is the author of Sex and the Revitalized City: Gender, Condominium Development and Urban Citizenship, Feminist City: Claiming Space in a Man-made World and Gentrification is Inevitable and Other Lies.

-One free carer ticket can booked for each paying disabled visitor.
+One free carer ticket can be booked at the same time for a paying disabled visitor.
 If you need to book more than one, please contact us before booking to arrange.

 One free carer ticket can be provided for each paying disabled visitor, please contact us before booking to arrange.
 More information about Waterstones Bristol – Galleries can be found on the Waterstones website and on AccessAble.